 They will visit your family weekly, in your home, for up to 3 months after the birth or adoption of a baby.
 Postpartum Angels can also support newborn families virtually, via weekly phone calls or Zoom check-ins.

 We serve all families, from first-time birth or adoptive parents, to families welcoming a younger sibling, to caregivers providing foster or kinship care for a newborn.
 If you are caring for a new baby, you are eligible.

 What towns do you serve?

 Our volunteers serve families throughout Washington County as well as in the following Orange County communities: Washington, Williamstown, Orange, Brookfield, Chelsea, Randolph, Braintree, and Tunbridge.

 After a brief intake process with our Program Director, your Postpartum Angel will contact you to set up an initial visit.
 Volunteers typically visit once a week for 2 to 3 hours.
 Ask about a prenatal visit to get to know your volunteer before baby’s arrival!
 Volunteers are available for up to 3 months, or a maximum of 12 visits, after the birth or adoption of a baby, Some families choose fewer visits; others choose to begin the service after a partner or other support person returns to their usual routine.

 What can I expect during my volunteer’s visit?

 Each family’s relationship with their volunteer is unique.
 Volunteers offer an extra set of hands: holding baby, helping with meal preparation or light household chores such as folding laundry.
-They are a source of adult companionship and a sympathetic ear during what, for many parents, may feel like a lonely time.
-They can spend a little one-on-one time with an older sibling while you bond with baby.
-Volunteers can also help with common parenting questions, such as how to sooth a colicky infant, and are prepared to help families connect to other resources in the community.
+They are a source of adult companionship and a sympathetic ear during a time that can feel lonely for many parents.
+They can spend some one-on-one time with an older sibling while you bond with baby.
+Volunteers can also help with common parenting questions, such as how to soothe a colicky infant, and are prepared to help families connect to other resources in the community.

 How do I get connected with a Postpartum Angel?